RoseCityRobotics/common_platform/docs/source/operations/sensors/index.md

 # Sensor Operations

-This section covers sensor operations and maintenance for the PARTS Common Robotics Platform.
+This section covers sensor operations and maintenance for the RCR Common Robotics Platform.

 ## Sensor Types